openbible-io/en_ust/.github/ISSUE_TEMPLATE.md

 **If the issue is about a particular word or expression that occurs throughout the Bible, please simply use a title appropriate to the issue.
 For example:**

-”Saints” or ”Believers”
+“Saints” or “Believers”

-In footnotes, change ”omit” to ”does not have”
+In footnotes, change “omit” to “does not have”

 **Then please explain the issue in this box, giving an example from the ULB as it stands now and a suggestion for how to fix it.**